Liouville quantum gravity as a mating of trees: Structure theorems and quantum natural time

 There are different $\sigma$-algebras one can use with the zipping up process.
 One option is to keep track only of the path (and not make any additional observations about the field).
-Alternatively, one could imagine that one observes the entire field in $\h$; hence one gets discrete amounts of new information at the times when new regions are absorbed, but otherwise the evolution is deterministic.
-We will propose an intermediate approach.
-For each $t \geq 0$, we let $\CF_t$ be the $\sigma$-algebra in which the following are measurable: \begin{itemize} \item Both $\eta = \eta^0$ and the driving pair $(W_s,V_s)$ of the reverse Loewner flow for $s \leq t$. \item The field $h^t$ restricted to $\h \setminus \bubble_t$ (i.e., $h^t$ restricted to any component of $\h \setminus \eta^t$ {\em other} than the one currently being generated). \item The restriction of $\wt{h}^t$ to $\strip_-$ (i.e., the restriction of $h^t$ to the portion of the current bubble whose image under $\varphi_t$ lies to the left of the dotted orange line of Figure~\ref{fig::smallexcursiontostrip}). \end{itemize} Note that $\zeta_t$, $\varphi_t$, and the restriction of $\wt{X}^t$ to $\strip_-$ are all $\CF_t$-measurable.
+Alternatively, one could imagine considering the $\sigma$-algebra $\wt{\CG}_t = \sigma(\wt{h}^t, \wt{\eta}^t)$ which is generated by the entire field and path corresponding to the zipping up process up to time $t$.
+We will use an intermediate approach.
+For each $t \geq 0$, we let~$\wt{\CF}_t$ be the $\sigma$-algebra in which the following are measurable: \begin{itemize} \item Both $\eta = \wt{\eta}^0$ and the driving pair $(\wt{W}_s,\wt{V}_s)$ of the reverse Loewner flow for $s \leq t$. \item The field $\wt{h}^t$ restricted to $\h \setminus \wt{\bubble}_t$ (i.e., $\wt{h}^t$ restricted to any component of $\h \setminus \wt{\eta}^t$ {\em other} than the one currently being generated). \item The restriction of $\wh{h}^t$ to $\strip_-$ (i.e., the restriction of $\wt{h}^t$ to the portion of the current bubble whose image under $\wt{\varphi}_t$ lies to the left of the dotted orange line of Figure~\ref{fig::smallexcursiontostrip}). \end{itemize}